-Petitioner seeks to seal these documents because they "reflect information that Patent Owner has marked Confidential pursuant to the Modified Default Standing Protective Order."
-See, e.g., Paper 52, 1.
+Petitioner seeks to seal these documents because they "contain references to subject matter filed under seal by Patent Owner."
+See, e.g., Paper 54, 1.
 Petitioner does not provide any other justification for why the redacted portions of these documents should be kept confidential and thus, fails to satisfy the good cause requirement.
 Accordingly, we deny Petitioner's Motions to Seal.